 The physical risks of climate change can no longer be viewed as a distant problem.
 Extreme weather and record temperatures are now understood to be events that can be anticipated and incorporated into investment decisions.

-Physical climate risks are both acute or chronic.
+Physical climate risks are both acute and chronic.
 Acute risks include droughts, floods, extreme precipitation and wildfires.
 Chronic risks include rising temperatures, the expansion of tropical pests and diseases into temperate zones, and an accelerating loss of biodiversity.
 These threats pose both idiosyncratic and systemic risks to investors.
 The physical impacts of climate change are increasingly obvious and expensive.

 One study estimated that the ‘climate value at risk’ of global financial assets could reach up to US$24.2tr by 2100.1 CDP recently reported that 215 of the world’s largest companies expected to see almost US$1tr in value at risk from climate change within the next five years.2 Losses could be significantly higher over the long term across all asset classes.